ironsheep/P2-vscode-extensions/spin2/README.md

 - Supports the InsertMode operations à la Propeller Tool (_INSERT / OVERTYPE / ALIGN modes_) see [Insert Mode for Spin/Spin2](https://github.com/ironsheep/P2-vscode-extensions/blob/main/InsertMode.md) for more detailed info on this InsertMode feature.
 - **Tab Sets** You can choose between `Propeller Tool`(_Default_), `IronSheep`, and `User1` (_adjust in settings to make your favorite set_)

+## Feature: Screen Coloring à la Propeller Tool

+The background coloring is now capable of looking like our familiar Propeller Tool colors.

+- Same colors per code Block as displayed by Propeller Tool
+- Light and Dark colors alternate with each same section
+- Coloring is **off by default** but is easily enbaled in settings
+- Two new themes (*Light and Dark for bavckground color*) alter the theme colors for better visiblity when using colored backgrounds

 ## Feature: Object Hierarchy view à la Propeller Tool

 - Supports the settings `topLevel` value - when present, tree view is locked to top-level and included files